 - Staff who are concerned about the conduct of a colleague towards a pupil are undoubtedly placed in a very difficult situation.
 They may worry that they have misunderstood the situation and they will wonder whether a report could jeopardise their colleague's career.
 All staff must remember that the welfare of the child is paramount.
 The school's Whistleblowing Policy, included as a part of staff induction, enables staff to raise concerns or allegations in confidence and for a sensitive enquiry to take place.
-All concerns of poor practice or possible child abuse by colleagues should be reported to the Headteacher.
-Complaints about the Headteacher should be reported to the Chair of Governors without informing the Head - Staff should also be aware that the NSPCC Whistleblowing Helpline 0800 028 0285 is available if they do not feel that the issue can be raised through either the DSL or the Chair of Governors.
+All concerns of poor practice or possible child abuse by colleagues including the DSL should be reported to the Headteacher or to the Chair of Governors in her absence.
+Complaints about the Headteacher should be reported to the Chair of Governors without informing the Head. - Staff should also be aware that the NSPCC Whistleblowing Helpline 0800 028 0285 is available if they do not feel that the issue can be raised through either the Headteacher or the Chair of Governors.